kathryn-avanade/Project-2/README.md

 **Front-End Design**
 ---------------

-I will now give a demo of my app locally so you can see the frontend and database section of the app.
+I will now give a demo of my app locally so you can see the frontend and database section of the app, or alternatively, there is a screenshot below:

 ![Diagram](/frontend.png?raw=true)
 ![Diagram](/weddings.png?raw=true)